utilAZ Logo

 IPv4 Range Expander

-Expand IPv4 CIDR notation ranges into complete lists of IP addresses for network planning, inventory management, and subnet documentation.
+Expand IPv4 CIDR ranges into full IP address lists instantly.
+Export as TXT/CSV.
+Free tool for network planning and inventory documentation.

 Range Input